-It is well-established that SLR will continue to increase the frequency and magnitude of NYC coastal floods (P. Orton et al., 2019a), but the potential role of changing storms is an area of high uncertainty and active research (Braneon et al., 2024).
+It is well-established that SLR will continue to increase the frequency and magnitude of NYC coastal floods (P. M. Orton et al., 2019), but the potential role of changing storms is an area of high uncertainty and active research (Braneon et al., 2024).
 Present day and future coastal flood risks with sea level rise have been extensively described in previous NPCC reports.
-Patrick et al. (Patrick et al., 2019) and Orton et al. (P. Orton et al., 2019a) applied static and dynamic flood modeling to map coastal flood hazards, respectively.
-Orton et al. (P. Orton et al., 2019a) also updated the projections of future coastal flood risk considering monthly high tides and extreme storm surges across a broadened set of sea level rise projections.
+Patrick et al. (Patrick et al., 2019) and Orton et al. (2019) applied static and dynamic flood modeling to map coastal flood hazards, respectively.
+Orton et al. (2019) also updated the projections of future coastal flood risk considering monthly high tides and extreme storm surges across a broadened set of sea level rise projections.
 While there is consensus that atmospheric warming will likely intensify tropical cyclones in the future, cyclogenesis, storm frequency, and storm tracks are also likely to shift.
 As a result, there is considerable uncertainty and spatial variability in projections of future changes to storm surge and it remains an active research area that has not yet been incorporated into NPCC flood maps.